Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

 \subsubsection{Neural Networks and Gestalt}

-Here we focus on an important set of psychological phenomena that has been explored with mixed success with DNNS, namely, Gestalt laws of organization.
-As far as we know, Gestalt properties have been explored only in relation with illusory contours. \cite{Baker2018CogSci} tested the degree in which networks could perceive illusory contours after being trained on non-illusory similar shapes (fat and thin rectangles).
-The network successfully predicted the type of shape regardless of whether the contour was normal or illusory, but the authors found no evidence that the network used the same information as humans, and concluded that CNNs do not perceive illusory contours. \cite{Kim2019} disputed this conclusion, and found that several architectures (as simple as 3 layers networks trained on 3 ImageNet classes and as complex as Inception Net) pretrained on ImageNet exhibited closure on display of edge fragments.
-Whether the later findings reflect Gestalt processes similar to human visual processing remains unclear \citep{Lotter2020}.
-Other researchers have focused on modifying architecture or training regime in order to explore this issue: \cite{Lotter2020} found that a network based on predictive coding (PredNet) which was trained on predicting the next frame of a video sequence, exhibited disparate phenomena observed in the visual cortex, including the flash-lag effect and illusory contours.
+As far as we are aware, Gestalt grouping in DNN have been explored only in relation to illusory contours and closure. \cite{Baker2018CogSci} tested the degree to which networks could perceive illusory contours after being trained on non-illusory similar shapes (large and thin rectangles).
+The network successfully predicted the type of shape regardless of whether the contour was normal or illusory, but the authors found no evidence that the network used the same information as humans and concluded that CNNs do not perceive illusory contours. \cite{Kim2019} challenged this conclusion and found that several architectures (including InceptionNet) pretrained on ImageNet exhibited closure on display of edge fragments.
+Whether the later findings reflect Gestalt processes similar to human visual processing remains unclear.
+Other researchers have focused on modifying architecture or training regime in order to explore this issue: \cite{Lotter2020} found that a network based on predictive coding (PredNet, one of the 16 networks tested in this work) which was trained on predicting the next frame of video sequences, exhibited disparate phenomena observed in the visual cortex, including the flash-lag effect and illusory contours.
 The same network also appeared to perceive illusory motion \citep{Watanabe2018}.
 Using a DNN modified to include feedback connections through predictive coding dynamics, \cite{Pang2021predcod} also showed human-like perception of illusory contours.
 Illusory contours constitute an important phenomenon in Gestalt psychology, but human perception is mediated by a wider set of grouping principles which, to the best of our knowledge, have not been explored in DNNs.